Favor Football Academy in the Kibera Slums

 The football club was opened at the Favor School in March 2025.
 Before that, the kids used to kick around a bundle of torn plastic bags, tied up with old twine.
 They played barefoot, across ravines and garbage dumps, over glass and stones.
 We channeled the children's energy into a professional direction.

-We rented the pitch and leveled it ourselves.
-The Favor players trained right in their school uniforms and regular shoes.
+We rented a field and leveled it ourselves.
+The Favor team players initially trained in their school uniforms and regular shoes.
 The main thing was, there was an ocean of enthusiasm and desire.
 They ran faster than the wind, listened to the coach, and their eyes shone with passion.

 The opening of the club